exrodev/LunarTransfer/README.md

+# !!
+ARCHIVED !!
+This project has been archived due to Lunar Client releasing their new server API [Apollo](https://github.com/LunarClient/Apollo), which also allows you to use transfer packets.
+You can read how to use it [here](https://lunarclient.dev/apollo/developers/modules/transfer).

 # LunarTransfer
 This allows you to send transfer packets to a player who is using Lunar Client, in the way the Lunar Network operates.